Lilium N.V. (LILM) Shares Plummet Below 1-Year High

-The stock price of Lilium N.V.
-(NASDAQ: LILM) has plunged by -3.92 when compared to previous closing price of 0.51, but the company has seen a -18.33% decline in its stock price over the last five trading sessions.
+The stock of Lilium N.V.
+(NASDAQ: LILM) has decreased by -2.53 when compared to last closing price of 0.43.
+Despite this, the company has experienced a -13.67% fall in its stock price over the last five trading sessions.
 Barron’s reported on 03/15/22 that Electric Plane Maker’s Stock Plummets After Short-Seller Report

 Is It Worth Investing in Lilium N.V.
 (NASDAQ: LILM) Right Now?

-Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

 The average price point forecasted by analysts for Lilium N.V.
-(LILM) is $1.00, which is $3.01 above the current market price.
-The public float for LILM is 96.03M, and currently, short sellers hold a 11.03% ratio of that floaft.
-The average trading volume of LILM on April 18, 2023 was 1.80M shares.
+(LILM) is $1.00, which is $3.08 above the current market price.
+The public float for LILM is 96.03M, and currently, short sellers hold a 11.03% ratio of that float.
+The average trading volume of LILM on April 25, 2023 was 1.87M shares.

 LILM’s Market Performance